Quarter eagle: Classic Head

 The "Classic Head" variety was designed by William Kneass, which featured a traditional maiden with a ribbon binding her long, curly hair.
 This variety omitted E pluribus unum from the reverse of the coin.
 In 1840, a coronet and smaller head were designed to conform with the appearance of the larger gold coins, therefore making the Classic Head design obsolete.

 The Classic Head design was produced from 1834 to 1839.

 Liberty Head

 Also known as the "Coronet Head", the Liberty head was designed to match the styles of the other gold eagles the government was producing.
-The Liberty Head design was created by Christian Gobrecht and was produced successfully from 1840 to 1907, the most popular of all of the models.
+The Liberty Head design was created by Christian Gobrecht and was produced successfully from 1840 to 1907, making it the most popular and longest of all of the designs for the quarter eagle.
 Like its predecessor, this variety omitted E Pluribus Unum from the reverse.